sajidh110/Concrete_EDA_Project/README.md

 Name: Concrete Compressive Strength Data Set

-Download: Concrete_Data.xls (which i will provide in branch or you can download from google)
+Download: Concrete_Data.xls (which i had provided or you can download from google)

 Features: